abhijeetardale/regression-image-analysis-reports/README.md

 ### Prepare reference and test image to compare

-## Step 1 - clone the project and update config file for source anbd test images directory
+## Step 1 - clone the project and update config file for source and test images directory
 ```$ git clone https://github.com/abhijeetardale/regression-image-analysis-reports```

 ```$ cd regression-image-analysis-reports```

-update config file (settings.json) for sourceDirectoryPath and testDirectoryPath and both should be absolue path from root directory.
+update config file (settings.json) for sourceDirectoryPath and testDirectoryPath and both should be absolute path from root directory.

-## Step 2 - Install node dependancies
+## Step 2 - Install node dependencies

 ```$ npm install```